The lecture on November 28 will have Group L's GHC presentation and

 we watch this video during the lecture!))

-V A Brief Introduction to Naive, Parametric
+V Naive, Parametric

 and Non-Parametric Density Estimation